hoplitfr/ckn/Explanation.md

 * Once the user has logged in, two additional roles are checked (Cooler and Coolest) to determine the level of information to which the user has access.
 * The method is the same for both roles, but incorporates a boolean to determine whether or not the user has access to the users' e-mail addresses.
 * It also exclude from the users lists every account that are not "Cool Kid, "Cooler Kid" or "Coolest Kid" in order to prevent the display of their infos.
+* A search field is added for Cooler kid and Coolest kid roles only.
+This field allows to search users by first name, last name and country.
+Coolest kids are also allowed to search by email adress.